webdriverio/webdriverio/packages/wdio-allure-reporter/README.md

 ### Autogenerate Report

-You can also auto generate the report by using the Allure command line tool programmatically.
+You can also auto-generate the report by using the Allure command line tool programmatically.
 To do so install the package in your project by:

 ```sh
 npm i allure-commandline